Spring 2016 Course Registration Instructions

 - Registration Restrictions: If a course has registration restrictions (such as first years only, declared majors/minors only, etc.) they are listed in the Class Finder.
-These may not be overridden until Add/Drop.
+These may not be overridden until Add/Drop I.

 - Reserved Seats are held for First Year registration in the fall and will show in the Class Finder on Polaris.
-Upperclassmen are not allowed to take a seat reserved for First Years.
+Upperclass students are not allowed to take a seat reserved for First Years.

-- Class Exclusions restrict a student from taking a course if they has previously taken a specific course.
+- Class Exclusions restrict a student from taking a course if they have previously taken a specific course.
 Exclusions appear in the Class Finder.

 - Independent Study: Submit a paper form signed by the project director for your independent study to the Office of the Registrar.
 This is required even if you will be continuing to work with a project director for a second semester.
 An independent study is changed to an honors project only after the project is awarded honors, is graded, and is submitted to the College Library.